b117014/d__ngo/sql/Readme.md

 SELECT * from <tableName> WHERE <colmnName> in ("") ;    // That's for to find the data ehere <colmnName> consist in ()

-SELECT * from <tableName> WHERE <colmnName> LIKE '%a%'   // here % means any character and this syntax means that find the data where the columnName contains "a" character
+SELECT * from <tableName> WHERE <colmnName> LIKE '%a%'   // here % means any character and this syntax means that find the data where the columnName contains "a" character and "%a%" means that any character then a follow of any charcter.

 ```